Mare Island Naval Shipyard: Beginnings

 Mare Island Naval Shipyard also took a commanding role in civil defense and emergency response on the West Coast, dispatching warships to the Pacific Northwest to subdue Native American unrest.
 MINSY sent ships such as Wyoming south to Central America and the Panama Canal to protect US political and commercial interests.
 Some of the support, logistics and munition requirements for the Spanish–American War were filled by Mare Island.
 MINSY sent men, materiel and ships to San Francisco in response to the fires following the 1906 earthquake.
 Arctic rescue missions were mounted as necessary.
 Ordnance manufacturing and storage were two further key missions at MINSY for nearly all of its active service, including ordnance used prior to the American Civil War.

 In 1911, the Marine Corps established two West Coast recruit training depots first at Mare Island, the second at Puget Sound, Washington.
 Mare Island eventually became the West Coast's only recruit training facility when the Puget Sound operation consolidated to the San Francisco Bay Area in 1912.
-Instructors trained recruits there until 10 August 1923, when they relocated to the Marine Corps Recruit Depot San Diego.
-The Marine Barracks Mare Island remained.
+Instructors trained recruits there until 10 August 1923, when they relocated to Marine Corps Recruit Depot San Diego.

 World War I

+In 1917, when the Marine Expeditionary Force in the Pacific was assigned to Mare Island, the MINSY Marine Corps compound, which was always under Marine Corps command, was relocated to the large hilltop isolated from and west of Shipyard South.
+The newly built Building M37, a handsome three-story reinforced-concrete building of Beaux Arts design, occupied the entire eastern end of a huge parade ground.
+It served as the focal point, headquarters, and barracks of the Marine Corps detachment at MINSY.
+During World War I, the MINSY Marine Corps compound was the major training station on the West Coast.

 In July 1917, MINSY was the site of a major explosion that killed six people.
 On July 9, a gunpowder magazine containing 127,600 pounds of black powder blew up, damaging a number of surrounding buildings, and leaving a mystery as to what had caused it.
 Suspicion settled on an identified German agent and possible saboteur, Lothar Witzke, but the investigation proved inconclusive and the official verdict was that the cause was unknown.
 Stephen C. Ruder has suggested in a 2022 article that it may not have been an act of German sabotage but suicide by a civilian, Neil Damstedt, who was the principal victim and only individual inside the magazine at the moment of explosion.